joelb429078/VPN-app/README.md

   # JB-VPN

 JB-VPN is a VPN application I developed in C# using Windows Presentation Foundation (WPF).
 This project provides a user-friendly interface for managing VPN connections with features such as server list management, and theme customisation (Dark/Light mode).
+All server information is stored on a Google Firebase database.

 ## Features